vladflore/blog/_posts/2020-07-13-pet-project-part2.markdown

 mvn clean verify sonar:sonar -Dsonar.host.url=http://<IP-Address>:9000
 ```

 This should be it!
-Check the [commit](https://github.com/vladflore/shopping-list-app/commit/8b247db2a394b78978b5b9bc830b69d5efabab6c) with the changes
+Check the [state of the project](https://github.com/vladflore/shopping-list-app)
-and have a look at the screen below to see how project on SonarQube looks in my case.
+containing the changes mentioned above and have a look at the screen below to see how the project looks on SonarQube.

 ![sonar-mt-plugin](./assets/images/sonar-pet-project.png)